 Or you can hang four strands of wire from four ceiling hooks and attach the wire to the drying rack.

-We place our dehydrator screen on top of the rack.
+We suspend a rack from the ceiling and then place our dehydrator screen on top of the rack.

 If your wood stove has hot spots, be sure to rotate the rack or screen occasionally for even drying.